 It’s not fun, but it’s important to crunch some numbers and work out how many of my designer handbags you can realistically pay off at one time.
-(I know, I know, it’s impossible to choose between Belle-ephant the Elephant and Marcus the Sharkus so you probably DO need both.)
+(I know, I know, it’s impossible to choose between Wally the Wombat and Marcus the Sharkus so you probably DO need both.)

 2. Use your debit card

 If you want to play it really safe, only link your debit card to your Afterpay account.
 In fact, this is what 90% of Afterpay users do.

 Why, you may ask?
 Well, when I explained how Afterpay works, I said it doesn’t affect your credit so long as you are making your payments.
 But if, heaven forbid, you overspend and can’t keep up with the payments, you may end up with some credit card debt.
 This could be really bad for your credit history - not to mention your wallet.

 But sticking to debit-card-only purchases, you are ensuring you are only spending money that you have on hand (or will have by the time of your next payment!)